bunzli/ht-manager/DEPLOYMENT.md

      ```
 6. **Start the stack**:
    - Click "Start" or "Deploy" button
-   - Wait for the build to complete (first build may take several minutes)
+   - Docker will pull the image from GHCR (first pull may take a minute)
    - Check logs to ensure the container starts successfully

-## Step 3: Verify Local Access
+## Step 4: Verify Local Access

 1. **Access the app locally**:
    - Open `http://umbrel.local:3000` in your browser
    - You should see the Hattrick Manager interface
    - The API should be accessible at `http://umbrel.local:3000/api`

-## Step 4: Configure Cloudflare Tunnel
+## Step 5: Configure Cloudflare Tunnel

 1. **Open Cloudflare Tunnel** in your Umbrel dashboard
 2. **Create a new public hostname**: